-1. A candidate for Full or Associate membership can apply for membership, when she or he is seconded by two Full members of the Society, one of them belonging to the same country as the candidate.
+1. A candidate for Full Membership can apply for membership, when she or he is seconded by two Full members of the Society, one of them belonging to the same country as the candidate.
 This last requirement does not apply for countries that have no active members.

-2. Each candidate for Full or Associate Membership must submit the following items to the Secretary General:
+2. Each candidate for Full Membership must submit the following items to the Secretary General:

 a) The membership application form signed by the two sponsors.

 b) Certificate of registration as a specialist in Plastic Surgery, Maxillo-Facial Surgery or Otolaryngology or in their Associate specialist field